sawyerwatts/Checklists/app.md

     of no return?
 - Dependency analysis: what are the upstream dependencies?
 What depends on this?
+- What are the side effects of this app?
 - Consider SLAs
     - What alerting is in place when an SLA is at risk or breached?
     - Is there a max duration?
     - Is there a start-by time or a start-at time?
     - Is there an end-by time or an end-at time?
 - What is the bus factor of this app?
 - Does the app support ctl-c interrupts?
+Is a crash-only mentality relevant or necessary here?